mclemcrew/GSoC25/content/index.md

   - llm
 ---

-Welcome to the project documentation for the **Google Summer of Code 2025**!
+Welcome to my project documentation for the **Google Summer of Code 2025** for Tölvera!
 This site documents my journey through the Tölvera Natural Language Interface project.

 > 🎉 **Project Completed!**
 >